randujar11/AutomationChallenge/README.md

 # Automation Challenge

-This Challenge consists an use Page Object Model with the language and automation framework of your choice,The project is expected to be well organized and using best programming practices.
+This challenge consists of using Page Object Model with the language and automation framework of your choice.
+The project is expected to be well organised and using best programming practices.

-The application to test will be the contact list application:
+The application to test will be the contact list application: https://thinking-tester-contact-list.herokuapp.com/

 These test cases are:

-1. Sign up
+1. Login
 2. Log in
 3. Search for an item using the navigation